ZmnSCPxj-jr/sidepool/doc/01-overview-and-conventions.md

 leader, before it adds its partial signature to the aggregate signature):

-* The memory storing it SHOULD be securely zeroed out in a way that is not optimized out by compilers or other language interpretation tools.
+* The memory storing it SHOULD be securely zeroed out or otherwise securely overwritten in a way that is not optimized out by compilers or other language interpretation tools.
-  * Production-quality implementations MUST securely zero out the memory.
+  * Production-quality implementations MUST securely zero out or otherwise securely overwrite the memory.
 * The memory MUST be freed, or in a memory-managed environment, all references to it dropped.